mapcrafter/mapcrafter/README.md

 ## Features ##

-* **Web output:** Render your Minecraft Worlds to maps with an isometric 3D perspective viewable in any webbrowser!
+* **Web output:** Render your Minecraft worlds to maps with an isometric 3D perspective viewable in any webbrowser!
 * **Different directions:** Choose from four different directions to render your worlds!
 * **Different rendermodes:** Choose between different rendermodes like day, night and cave